 “The Reschke family have lived in Coonawarra for over 100 years, so we’re almost locals …

 In 1906, Henry Albert and Alice Jane Reschke came to Coonawarra to build a life for their family.
-The had a cattle stud.
+They ran a cattle stud.

 ‘Koonara’ is the name of the Reschke family property in Coonawarra.